Lauren-Wilson/Resume/README.md

 - Leveraged advanced feature engineering and data munging on 1B+ rows to identify discrepancies and uncover insights, leading to a 50% increase in engagement for optimized variants in an A/B tested burnout experiment.
 - Enhanced a hybrid recommendation engine by integrating DBT for data standardization and validation, ensuring reliable data quality in production while rapidly upskilling on DBT under tight deadlines.
 - Delivered technical presentations on a logic-based recommendation engine for burnout, utilizing customer surveys and app behavioral data, to 100+ attendees in monthly company-wide demos.
-This resulted in a 10% increase in stakeholder involvement, securing additional resources and expanding the project as more teams adopted the survey and suggested new burnout indicators
+This resulted in a 10% increase in stakeholder involvement, securing additional resources and expanding the project as more teams adopted the survey and suggested new burnout indicators.

 ---